 Nonresident Tuition Exemption

-- The student must have attended a California high school for three or more years.
-There are no provisions for partial attendance (e.g. two years and 7 months).
-The law does not require consecutive attendance nor require that the student attended the last three years in California (in the case of four-year high schools).
+- The law does not require consecutive attendance nor require that the student attended the last three years in California (in the case of four-year high schools).
 Such attendance could be at multiple California high schools.
 Attendance at continuation high schools, charter high schools, and K-12 approved independent education is acceptable.
 Attendance at a home school is not acceptable unless the home schooling was provided in a manner recognized under state law.
 The law does not distinguish between public or private high schools.
 There is no time limit on how far in the past the student might have attended a California high school.

-- The student must have graduated from a California high school or attained the equivalent thereof (e.g., a GED or a high school proficiency exam).
+- Have graduated or will graduate (before the first term of enrollment at Allan Hancock) with a California high school diploma or the equivalent (i.e., California-issued GED, CHSPE).
 There is no time limit on how far in the past the student might have attained this status.

 - Student must currently reside in California to be eligible for the exemption.